Malvina, the 80s

 Malvina – 30 years in and around our house in farm country, 1970-2001.

-We loved it – the views, the summer pace, the gardens, plentiful blueberries, river swimming and of course, friends, both on our road and in and nearby villages.
+We loved it – the views, the summer pace, the gardens, plentiful blueberries, river swimming and of course, friends, both on our road, nearby roads and villages.
 The kids grew up there – and so did we.

 Searching for peace and quiet, Michael and I entertained idealized notions popular then of moving back-to-the land – not to farm, but to work in Lennoxville or Sherbrooke, about an hour away.
 One 3-week winter stay in the isolation of Malvina took care of that!
 And the house became our summer spot.